Bonnyrigg Rose boss Robbie Horn frustrated by refereeing decision again but proud of his players

 Bonnyrigg Rose boss Robbie Horn gave his players “massive credit” for battling back to snatch a late equaliser against Forfar Athletic, but feels aggrieved that another big decision went against his team.

-Substitute Kieran McGachie poked home Lee Currie’s free kick at the back post in the 87th minute to earn a 1-1 draw after Ben Armour had put the visitors in front 15 minutes earlier from the penalty spot.
+Substitute striker Kieran McGachie poked home fellow sub Lee Currie’s free kick at the back post in the 87th minute to earn a 1-1 draw after Ben Armour had put the visitors in front 15 minutes earlier from the penalty spot.

 Horn admitted Forfar’s penalty, given when Robbie McGale impeded Mark Docherty as he charged into the box, was the correct decision.
 But he was furious, and received a yellow card for his protest, that his own team were denied a spot kick at the other end when Ross Gray looked like he was tripped the 81st minute.